Calculating Ratios

 Ratios can be used to compare quantities of the same type of objects and of different types.
 There are two types of ratios that compare quantities of the same type.
 When the comparison is to part of the whole to the whole, then the ratio is a part-whole ratio.
 When the comparison is to part of the whole to another part of the whole, then the ratio is a part-part ratio.

 For example, suppose there is a wall made up of twelve blocks, five white blocks and seven red blocks.
-The ratio of white blocks to the total number of blocks is , which is a part-whole ratio.
-The ratio of white blocks to red block is , which is a part-part ratio.
+The ratio of white blocks to the total number of blocks is

 Figuring Rates

 A ratio that compares quantities of different types is called a rate.
 A phone company charges $0.84 for 7 minutes of long distance, and a student reads 10 pages in 8 minutes.
-The first rate is minutes, which is equal to minute (obtained by dividing both terms by 7).
-The second rate is minutes, which is equal to minutes.
+The first rate is

 The rate in the first example is called a unit rate.
 In a unit rate, the denominator quantity is 1.
 A unit rate is often used for comparing the cost of two similar items.
 If a 12-ounce box of cereal sells for $2.40, and a 16-ounce box sells for $2.88, which is the better buy?
-The unit rate of the first box is $0.20/ounce ( ounces), and the unit rate of the second box is $0.18/ounce ( ounces).
-Therefore, the second box is a better buy.
+The unit rate of the first box is $0.20/ounce (

 Understanding Proportions